jupyterlab/extension-examples/README.md

 ```

 The meaning of these lines might be obvious for experienced users of typescript
 or Haskell.
-The `|` can be read as or, so the `RowRegion` type is either `body`
+The `|` can be read as or.
+This means that the `RowRegion` type is
-or `column-header`.
-This explains what the `rowCount` and `columnCount`
+either `body` or `column-header`, explaining what the `rowCount` and
-functions do: They define a table with `2` header rows, with 3 index columns,
+`columnCount` functions do: They define a table with `2` header rows, with 3
-with `1000000000000` rows and `1000000000000` columns.
+index columns, with `1000000000000` rows and `1000000000000` columns.

-The remaining part of the class defines the row and column number as
+The remaining part of the LargeDataModel class defines the data values of the
+datagrid.
+In this case it simply displays the row and column index in each
-data values and adds a letter prefix in case that we are in any of the
+cell, and adds a letter prefix in case that we are in any of the header
-header regions:
+regions:

 ```typescript
   data(region: DataModel.CellRegion, row: number, column: number): any {